GabrielvMarinho/Obsidian/ANOTAÇÕES/Tech/Software/Software Arquitecture/Software Architecture.md

-Software Architecture is the Organization of a System, includes all the components and Its behaviours.
+Is the Organization of a System, includes all the components and Its behaviours.